It takes a special sort of owner to take care of a Husky.

-Quick look: Top 6 Best Dog Food for Huskies
+Quick look: Top 6 Best Dog Food for Huskies in 2018

 The ideal Husky owner is experienced at training and handling dogs, because the willful, independent nature of a Husky sets you up for a battle of wills which the novice owner will lose.

 In addition, the Husky needs to be active, with the more energetic the better.

 Someone with an interest in dog sledging who wants to use their Husky competitively is going to get off on the right paw.

 Not giving a Husky enough exercise comes a price, which is the destruction of your home and yard, since a bored Husky is a destructive dog that loves to dig, chew, bark, and generally behave in an anti-social manner.

 But if you can meet all those needs then your next task is to feed a best food for huskies so that your dog is kept in peak physical condition.